 Throughout OKFutures, OPSR will leaverage partnerships to learn successful strategies that inform systems improvements.
 In doing so, OKFutures will create a one-year, cross sector professional development plan to expand capacity for implementing evidence-based practices.OKFutures will also work to increase the skills and capacity of classroom management, coaching, mentoring and consultation.

-On January 30 & 31, OPSR will offer Conscious Discipline training to early childhood professionals at Sheraton Midwest City Hotel in the Reed Conference Center.
+On January 30 & 31, OPSR offered Conscious Discipline training to early childhood professionals at Sheraton Midwest City Hotel in the Reed Conference Center.
 This two-day training will teach participants how to use research-based strategies to respond to an individual child's needs with empathy and improved connection.

 Conscious Discipline is a research-based methodology that creates a culture of compassion and facilitates a shift in how adults understand behavior via the Conscious Discipline Brain State Model.
 This approach utilizes strategies that respond to an individual child's needs and has been proven to increase self-regulation, a sense of safety, connection, empathy and motivation.